joao147/git-commands/README.md

 ### git status
 Shows all modifications in your git directory.

+## Restore
+### git restore FileName
+Restore the file as it was.

+### git restore FileName --staged
+Restore the file that was stagged as it was.

 ## Diff
 ### git diff
 Print all difference on files, it's compare current state with last commit.